hkrutzer/ch/README.md

   Ch.query!(pid, [sql | rowbinary_with_names_and_types])
 ```

-And you can use buffer helpers too.
+And there are buffer helpers too.
 They are available for RowBinary, RowBinaryWithNamesAndTypes, and Native formats.

 ```elixir
 buffer = Ch.RowBinary.new_buffer(_types = ["UInt64", "String"])